lafka/spew/README.md

 free-form and up to the indivudual appliance handler to process and use.

-The ItemOpts is according to `RTFA.Appliance.Config.Item`.
+The ItemOpts is according to `Spew.Appliance.Config.Item`.

 When this is processed two additional keys will be added to ItemOpts:
  - `ref` - the reference of that particular config